misterorion/misterorion.com/content/posts/lambda-update-ami.md

 5. Create ASG scheduled actions to replace instances.
 6. Publish an SNS event notifying me that the AMI has been updated.

+> In this example, imagine we have an ASG already configured with `MinCapacity=1`, `MaxCapacity=2` and `DesiredCapacity=1`.
+An army of `1`!
+You should adjust these values depending on the size of your auto-scaling group.

 ```python
 # lambda_function.py
 import boto3, os, json